Every City in the USA

 2019 898,553 July 1, 2019

-What's the median income in Columbus?
+What is the median household income in Columbus?

 Median household income is 15% below the U.S. median ($66,082 vs $77,719); 18.1% live in poverty — 5.6 points above the 12.5% U.S. rate.